navidrome/website/content/en/docs/gsoc/_index.md

 ### Volume normalization

-It would be nice if navidrome could perform audio normalization, to avoid having to fiddle with the volume when listening to different trackes of various volumes.
+It would be nice if navidrome could perform audio normalization, to avoid having to fiddle with the volume when listening to different tracks of various volumes.

 #### Steps